albanobattistella/Vermanent/README.md

 ### Search
 - Vermanent search process works with several languages, but for now only one at a time.
-- You can search for multiple words, sentences or single words.
+- You can search for multiple words, sentences, or single words.

 ## Support

-If you find this project useful, and you want to support my work, consider giving it a ⭐ on GitHub or sharing it with others.
+If you find this project useful and you want to support my work, consider giving it a ⭐ on GitHub or sharing it with others.

 Contributions and feedback are welcome!